A

 How to disable all visual effects

-To disable all visual effects for the best performance
+To disable all visual effects for the best performance1.
+Click Start, right-click My Computer, and click Properties.

 My Computer menu with Properties selected